Sawai Man Singh Hospital

-Sawai Man Singh Hospital (abbreviated SMS Hospital) is a tertiary care public hospital located in Jaipur, Rajasthan, India.
+Sawai Man Singh Hospital (also known as SMS Hospital) is a tertiary care public hospital located in Jaipur, Rajasthan, India.
 Founded by Sawai Man Singh II, the erstwhile ruler of Jaipur, its foundation stone was laid on 3 March 1934 and it was inaugurated on 11 March 1936.
-It is affiliated with Sawai Man Singh Medical College and provides healthcare across all specialties and super-specialties, while also serving as a major centre for medical education and research.
+It is associated with Sawai Man Singh Medical College and provides healthcare across all specialties and super-specialties, while also serving as a major centre for medical education and research.
 In 2018, the hospital recorded more than 2.9 million outpatient visits and over 200,000 inpatient admissions.
 The hospital have more than 6,000 beds, making it the largest public hospital in Rajasthan.

 History

 SMS hospital was established by H.H.
 Sawai Man Singh II, the then ruler of Amber.
 The foundation stone was laid on 3 March 1934, and the hospital was formally inaugurated on 11 March 1936.
 Initially designed in an L-shaped structure with a capacity of 300 beds, the institution began with teaching in five core MBBS subjects.
 Over time, it expanded to include all major specialties and super-specialties, with new disciplines such as blood transfusion medicine, sports medicine, and critical care medicine being introduced.
 By 2018, the hospital had recorded 2,937,249 outpatient visits and 213,271 inpatient admissions.